SalomePlatform/adao/doc/en/ref_algorithm_KalmanFilter.rst

     available at the end of the algorithm.
 It involves potentially costly calculations or memory consumptions.
 The default is a void list, none of these variables being calculated and stored by default.
-The possible names are in the following list: ["APosterioriCovariance", "BMA", "CostFunctionJ", "CurrentState", "Innovation"].
+The possible names are in the following list: ["APosterioriCorrelations",
+    "APosterioriCovariance", "APosterioriStandardDeviations",
+    "APosterioriVariances", "BMA", "CostFunctionJ", "CurrentState",
+    "Innovation"].

     Example : ``{"StoreSupplementaryCalculations":["BMA","Innovation"]}``